 My experience of medical abortion at 5 weeks following a shock positive pregnancy test

-It was a huge shock as I take my contraceptive pill religiously
+I take my contraceptive pill religiously

 Hi, I wanted to share my experience.
 I have a wonderful partner, we have been together for 6 years and have two beautiful children.
 Our youngest is just over a year old.
 10 days ago we discovered I was pregnant again.
 A huge shock as I take my contraceptive pill religiously.
 Just one of those things, nothing is 100% I guess.